Q&A on Chase Ink Business Cash®Credit Card & Chase Ink Business Unlimited® Credit Card Increased Offers!

 Current Ink Cash/Unlimited Card Questions

-I currently have the Ink Business Preferred® Credit Card or Ink Business Unlimited card.
-Can I qualify for the Ink Business Cash?
-And vice versa?
+I currently have the Ink Business Preferred® Credit Card.
+Can I qualify for the Ink Business Cash or Ink Business Unlimited?

 I currently have an Ink Cash/Unlimited card.
 Can I cancel it and then apply again?

-After canceling, it’s best to wait at least a week before applying for the Ink Cash/Unlimited.
-And make sure you meet the other eligibility requirements like being under 5/24 and not having earned the bonus on the card in the last 24 months for the business you applied for.
+After canceling, it’s best to wait at least a week before applying.
+And make sure you meet the other eligibility requirements like being under 5/24 and not having earned the bonus on this card family in the last 24 months for the business you applied for.

 I currently have an Ink Cash/Unlimited card but only because I’m an authorized user.
 Can I sign up for the Ink Cash/Unlimited?